renovatebot/renovate/docs/usage/configuration-options.md

 ## branchConcurrentLimit

-This setting - if enabled - limits Renovate to a maximum of x concurrent branches.
+If neither `branchConcurrentLimit` or `prConcurrentLimit` are configured then Renovate won't enforce any branch creation limits.

-Note that this limit is enforced on a per-repository basis.
+This limit is enforced on a per-repository basis.

 ## branchName